 This very post will take more critical look at the business and how entrepreneurs who are interested in this business in Nigeria could start easily without wasting much time and resources.
+This tutorial is simple and straight to the point.
+It is written based on practical experience – every other articles that talks about poultry farming in Nigeria on the internet is probably copied from this.
+Take your time and read through and ask me questions if you have any.
+I’m online to answer your questions.

 Anyone can engage in poultry business, it doesn’t matter your educational or financial background, you can start at any level and grow as big as you want with time.
 The most important thing is that you are interested in starting somewhere.
+Some people find it convenient to start with 500 bird while others start with 5,000 brids, you can always grow no matter the number you started with.

 This articles will focus on how to start small and grow big which I think will interest anyone with limited financial capacity who wants to start small without involving much risks.